YaqovZ/YaqovZ/README.md

 - 👋 Hi, I’m @YaqovZ
-- 👀 I’m interested in languages, history, and economic data
+- 👀 I’m interested in languages, history, and economic and business data
 - 🌱 I’m currently learning SQL, machine learning, web scrapping, NLP
 - 💞️ I’m looking to collaborate on anything related to textual data, but other types of data are welcome too!
 - 📫 How to reach me - you will likely have reached the website because I shared the link with you!